We must make-up a story in only six minutes using the photo below as inspiration.

 ” The use of fear as a political weapon is out-of-control.
 Getting what you want by misrepresenting the truth to scare people is ubiquitous these days!
 Do you know what ubiquitous means, Dear?
 It means something can be found everywhere.”

 “Look Grandma!
 Even Goldie is trying to scare us to get attention!
 It IS everywhere.”

-Your Friday prompt for Stream of Consciousness Saturday is “tip.”
-Use it as a noun or a verb.
+Your Friday prompt for Stream of Consciousness Saturday is “stick.”
+Use it as a noun or a verb; use it any way you’d like.
 Have fun!